Cognitive Behavioral Therapy (CBT)

-CBT is one of the most commonly used forms of therapy treatment due to its effectiveness in treating a wide variety of mental health issues.
+Cognitive behavioral therapy (CBT) is one of the most commonly used forms of therapy due to its effectiveness in treating a wide variety of mental health issues.

 What can CBT help with?

-- Challenging and change your negative thoughts
+- Challenging and changing your negative thoughts

-- Managing your anxiety and depression
+- Managing your mental health disorder

 - Dealing with difficult emotions